The 20 Greatest Matches in the FIFA World Cup History - Part II (1958-1974)

 Chile 2-0 Italy, July 2nd 1962, Santiago, Chile – group stage

 Pushed by wrath and the will to avenge themselves, the Chileans fought the Italians in one of the most violent battles in the history of the World Cup.
 Italian midfielder Giorgio Ferrini was sent off with just 12 minutes of the first half after a violent foul on Chilean forward Honorio Landa.
-Ferrini refused to leave the pitch and had to be escorted by the police so the match could carry on.
+Ferrini refused to leave the pitch and had to be escorted by the police.
 Four minutes before the break, one of Chile’s best players ever, Leonel Sánchez, was fouled by Mario David and retaliated with a punch in the Italian’s face.
 The English referee Ken Aston dismissed only David, leaving the Europeans with only nine on the pitch.

 With this controversial victory, Chile managed to go through the next round.
-Italy was eliminated still in the group stage.
-In the quarter-finals, the hosts won 2-1 against the USSR and reached for the first time (and still today the only) the semi-finals.
+Italy were eliminated still in the group stage.
+In the quarter-finals, the hosts won 2-1 against the USSR and reached for the first - and to this day the only - time the semi-finals.
 They would finish the World Cup as 3rd place, their best result ever.

 North Korea 1-0 Italy, July 19th 1966, Middlesbrough, England – group stage

-Four years after the deception of being eliminated in the group stage after the infamous Battle of Santiago, Italy was again in a difficult situation right in the first round.
+Four years after the flop in Chile 62, Italy was again in a difficult situation right in the first round.
 This time, in England, they had their revenge against the Chileans (2-0), but then lost 1-0 against the Soviets.
 To advance to the quarter-finals, Italy needed only a draw against the newcomers from North Korea, who had lost 3-0 against the USSR and drawn 1-1 with Chile.

 But what happened that evening in Middlesbrough was beyond anyone’s imagination.
 In a very good first half, with goalscoring chances from both sides, Pak Doo-ik put the North Koreans ahead.
 The two-times World Champions were, at first, shocked, but then started pressuring the Asians.